gracco/sysadmin-interview-questions/README.md

 * What is the difference between UNIX and Linux.
   - Linux it's a UNIX "clone" using the same POSIX(Portable Operating System Interface) standards, but UNIX it's a brand, has different copyrights and tools.

-* What is the difference between Telnet and SSH?
+* What is the diference between Telnet and SSH?
-  - SSH it's encripted and telnet isn't.
+  - SSH it's encrypted and telnet isn't.
   - Telnet can ommit authentication
   - SSH adds overhead to the bandwidth

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
-  - The three load averages indicate the processor usage a estimate in 1 minute, a estimate in 5 minutes and a 15 minutes.
+  - The three load averages indicate the processor usage estimated in 1 minute, estimated in 5 minutes and 15 minutes.
   - top or uptime

 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?